 Description: This course covers the basics of music theory, aural perceptions, and sight singing all in the context of primarily western music history.
 Emphasis is placed on rhythmic exercises, notation, tonality, phrase structure, simple form, fundamental harmony, and basic keyboard facility.
-Students will also learn how music has evolved through time, and how it has developed differently in various regions and cultures.
+Students will also learn how music has evolved through time, by studying the most significant composers and compositions from the past 1,000 years.
 Upon successful completion of the course, students who are eligible for college credit will earn 3 credits from Central Lake College.
 (See CIS table for eligibility).